jvde-github/AIS-catcher/README.md

 	[-c run challenger model - for development purposes (default: off)] [-b benchmark demodulation models - for development purposes (default: off)]

-Note: if sample rate is 48 KHz, input signal is assumed in stereo audio format
+Note: if sample rate is set at 48 KHz, input is assumed to be the output of a FM discriminator

 ```